-I provide psychotherapy, psychoanalysis, and Life Artistry in-person at my office in Midtown Sacramento and via video conferencing.
+I provide psychoanalysis and psychotherapy in-person at my office in Midtown Sacramento and via video conferencing.

 For those seeking in-person psychotherapy: I see patients at my office in Midtown Sacramento.
 Please fill out the form under the “Contact” page to connect with me to set up an appointment.
-I also provide psychotherapy via video conferencing for those seeking telepsychology services.
-Many patients utilize a combination of both, depending on individual needs.
+Please note that patients may utilize a combination of in-person and videoconferencing sessions, depending on individual needs.

 Please note: I do not accept insurance as my preference is to deliver care tailored to your specific needs rather than dictated by large insurance companies.
 I do provide out-of-network bills for those who wish to submit them to insurance companies for potential reimbursement.